Alsea, Oregon: School

-Alsea High School, home of the Alsea Wolverines, is a charter school that serves k-12 and has a population of 460 students.
+Alsea Charter School, including Alsea High School, is a charter school that serves K-12 and has an enrollment of 321 students as of 2024.

 Covered bridge

 Near Alsea is Hayden Bridge, a historic covered bridge listed on the National Register of Historic Places in 1979.
 The bridge carries Hayden Road over the river from an intersection with Route 34 about 2 mi west of Alsea.